AlRashidIssa/BreastCamcer/README.md

-Certainly!
-Here's a revised version of your `README.md` file with a more restrictive license that aligns with your requirements:
+Here’s the revised `README.md` with the license section and the execution instructions for different scenarios:

 ---